jacoduplessis/calendar/readme.md

 You worked so hard to keep your app small.
 And then came the manager's request to add a calendar.
 Shit.
 Now you need Moment and jQuery and all your self-discipline means nothing.
 Until now.

-**This is under active development and the API is still a work in progress.**

 The purpose of this library is to render 'events'.
 It offers a `calendar` view as well as a `list` view.